w3c/wai-website/pages/wai/about.md

 ---
-title: WAI Mission and Organization
+title: About WAI
 permalink: /wai/about/
 ---

+<strong>[PROTOTYPE NOTE: Working Group links will be in the navigation area (left side box depending on screen size).]</strong>

 **[WAI develops...](Resources/Overview)**